 You can touch someone who has been struck by lightning

 Despite what you may have heard, it’s safe to touch someone who has been struck by lightning.
 No electric charge remains with lightning victims, which means you won’t be electrocuted if you touch them to administer first aid.

 And nothing is going to save you if you get caught in the hailstorm from you-know-where

 Ice particles form when water droplets reach cold temperatures in a thunderstorm, but they achieve a measurable size only when a storm’s updraft is strong enough to hold the ice aloft as more water droplets freeze onto the initial crystal.
 The largest hailstone ever recorded in the United States was found in July 2010 in Vivian, South Dakota.
 It was almost 19 inches around and weighed almost two pounds.
 Ouch.
-Next, read about how you can prep your home for hurricane season.
+If you’ve gotten your fill of thunderstorm facts, read about how you can prep your home for hurricane season.